Some frequently asked questions that we often get.

 The vehicles can legally seat five people, but due to the limits of the tents and the amount of equipment we can pack in, the maximum group size is 4 people.

 We don’t.
 The time and effort of fitting a roof tent, plus limitations of insurance, mean this is something we cannot accommodate.

 Would a single large 4-person tent or the twin 2-person tents be more suitable for a family?

 If you have young children who may need tended to at night, we would generally recommend the single large tent.
 But if older and prone to squabbling, we’d recommend the twin 2-person tents!
 The twin 2-person tents are separate units, and access to each tent is only possible by using the separate ladders provided (it isn’t possible to go from tent to tent on the roof).

 All vehicles are fitted with Foxwing awnings as part of the standard kit.
 The Foxwing unfolds, concertina style, to shelter one side and the rear of the vehicle.

 If you’re likely to be setting up camp in one location for a couple of days or more, or to give added weather protection, you may wish to add the Hannibal awning as an optional extra (in addition to the Foxwing awning).
 This awning provides a fully enclosed space underneath the roof tent and is provided with a gas heater for additional comfort.
 Note that the Hannibal awning can only be used with the single large 4-person tent configuration.
 It takes approximately 15-20 minutes to erect and the same to dismantle.

 Opening the roof tent/s takes 5 minutes or less, and closing takes roughly the same amount of time.
 You can leave your bedding inside when closing, liberating space in the luggage area.

-There is no mileage limit as such, but we charge a £1 per mile for the extra miles over and above an average of 200 miles per day.
-We’ve never had to charge this levy before, and we find that our clients typically average 100 – 150 miles per day.
+There is no mileage limit as such, but we charge a £0.40 per mile for the extra miles over and above an average of 200 miles per day.
+We find that our clients typically average 100 – 150 miles per day.